Biswajitnahak2003/GenAIByLangchain/Retrievers_in_langchain/README.md

 Setup

   Install Libraries:

     pip install langchain-google-genai langchain-community faiss-cpu wikipedia langchain-cohere

-    API Keys: Ensure your GOOGLE_API_KEY and COHERE_API_KEY are set up in your environment (e.g., in a .env file or Colab Secrets).
+  API Keys: Ensure your GOOGLE_API_KEY is set in your environment (e.g., in a .env file or Colab Secrets).

 Retrievers Based on Data Source
 🌎 Vector Store Retriever